 The company is located in Oregon today where they come up with apparel that performs excellently.
 The casual style goes perfectly on a bike!

 POC is another trusted name in the MTB apparel industry.
-The company was founded in 2004 which is now popular with every sportsman out there.
+The company was founded in 2004 and is now popular with every sportsman out there.

 It is a Swedish company that started selling helmets.
 Now, they offer mountain biking apparel with quality construction, visually pleasing design, and also technical solutions.